amyoccodingwaves/amyoccodingwaves.github.io/index.md

 var icon = document.querySelector('.icon');

 ```
 Notice the _document.querySelector_ .
-This is a method in JavaScript that allows you to select a single element from the HTML _document_ using a CSS selector.
+This is a method in JavaScript that allows you to select a single element from the HTML _document_ using a CSS selector (such as a class, id, or tag name).

 (If you have time to dig a little deeper on this, tackle the 'Try it yourself' at https://www.w3schools.com/jsref/met_document_queryselector.asp ).